stcan/meanwell-can-control/examples/README.md

 # check_process.sh

-Runs everery 2 seconds to check if the charge_control.py script is working.
+cron job is running everery 2 seconds to check if the charge_control.py script is working.
+If not, the script is restarted and the restart is logged.

--- crontab
 */2 * * * * /home/pi/bin/check_process.sh > /dev/null 2>&1